Populist Party (United States): Formation

-The February 1892 Farmer's Alliance convention was attended by supporters of Edward Bellamy and Henry George, as well as current and former members of the Greenback Party, Prohibition Party, Anti-Monopoly Party, Labor Reform Party, Union Labor Party, United Labor Party, Workingmen Party, and dozens of other minor parties.
+The February 1892 Farmers' Alliance convention was attended by supporters of Edward Bellamy and Henry George, as well as current and former members of the Greenback Party, Prohibition Party, Anti-Monopoly Party, Labor Reform Party, Union Labor Party, United Labor Party, Workingmen Party, and dozens of other minor parties.
 Delivering the final speech of the convention, Ignatius L. Donnelly, stated, "We meet in the midst of a nation brought to the verge of moral, political, and material ruin. ...
 We seek to restore the government of the republic to the hands of the 'plain people' with whom it originated.
 Our doors are open to all points of the compass. ...
 The interests of rural and urban labor are the same; their enemies are identical."
 Following Donnelly's speech, delegates agreed to establish the People's Party and hold a presidential nominating convention on July 4 in Omaha, Nebraska.
 Journalists covering the fledgling party began referring to it as the "Populist Party," and that term quickly became widely popular.